 Retail: The purchase and/or installation of clean electricity generation and storage, clean vehicles or building electrification technology by individual households and businesses.

 To create a historical baseline against which to assess recent clean investment developments in the U.S., the CIM includes all investments in our covered technologies since 2018.
-This results in a database with roughly 20,000 individual facilities, 3 million zero emission vehicle registrations, 20 million heat pump sales, and 4.5 million distributed electricity generation or storage installations as of Q2-2023.
+This results in a database with roughly 22,000 individual facilities, 5 million zero emission vehicle registrations, 28 million heat pump sales, and 4.5 million distributed electricity generation or storage installations as of Q3 2025.
+Greenfield facilities are included in our actual investment estimates only when it’s confirmed that they have broken ground, regardless of originally reported timelines.

-Over the past two years, companies have announced $137 billion in new investments in clean energy and vehicle technology manufacturing, a five-fold increase over the previous two years.
-Most of the announcements by investment value are in the electric vehicle supply chain, from critical mineral production to battery and charger manufacturing to final vehicle assembly.
-There has also been significant growth in the number of new solar manufacturing facilities announced.
+In the past two years, companies have invested $93 billion in clean energy and vehicle technology manufacturing projects, up significantly from $36 billion invested over the previous two years.
+The dominant driver of this spending is the electric vehicle supply chain, from critical mineral production to battery and charger manufacturing to final vehicle assembly.

-American businesses and households invested $113 billion last year in the purchase and installation of zero emission vehicles (ZEVs), heat pumps and distributed renewable energy generation, fuel cells and energy storage systems.
-That’s a 32% annual increase and a 138% increase relative to the annual rate five years ago.
+In the past year, American businesses and households invested $143 billion in the purchase and installation of zero emission vehicles (ZEVs), heat pumps and distributed renewable energy generation, fuel cells and energy storage systems.
+That’s a 13% increase from the previous year, and more than five times the level of investment in 2018.

-Within Retail, the fastest growth has been in the purchase of ZEVs.
-American businesses and households invested $70 billion in ZEVs over the past year, up 46% from the year prior and 211% relative to the annual rate five years ago.
-Purchase and installations of residential and commercial rooftop solar systems, other distributed renewables, fuel cells and battery storage has increased robustly as well, while heat pump installations slowed last year after four years of meaningful growth.
+Within Retail, the vast majority of investment has been in the purchase of ZEVs.
+American businesses and households invested $104 billion in ZEVs in the past year, a 16% increase from the previous year.
+Purchase and installations of residential and commercial rooftop solar systems, other distributed renewables, fuel cells and battery storage totaled $17 billion, roughly flat year-on-year.
+Heat pump purchases and installations were also steady relative to the prior four quarters at $22 billion.